scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 r2 -d shellcode
 {% endhighlight %}

-Then enter `aaa` to analyze the file again and then seek to our obj.shellcode flag and go through the same process of defining that string as code from visual mode.
+Then enter `aaa` to analyse the file again and then seek to our obj.shellcode flag and go through the same process of defining that string as code from visual mode.
 We should now be looking at the same screen as before.

 Like in vim we can enter a command mode without exiting visual mode in r2 by pressing `:`.
 From here we can execute normal r2 commands without needing to jump back to the r2 shell.
 Because we are responsible people and we never run code that we haven't read yet we will set a break point at the instruction to call out to the decoded instructions pointed to by `rsp` at address **0x006008bd** by entering the following command: